MENU

 Condenser for heat pump

 The condenser is the heat pump exchanger on its secondary circuit.
 The hot refrigerant in the condenser transfers heat to the heating water.
 The hot refrigerant enters the exchanger in the vapor phase and is cooled, condensed and subcooled after condensation.
 The heat transferred to the heating water comes mainly from the change of state (i.e. condensation of the refrigerant).
-One of the heat exchanger calculation parameters for a heat pump is the condensing temperature of the refrigerant.

 Overview of condensers by capacity